“If you tell the truth, you don’t have to remember anything”.

 Shirley McKie was charged with perjury, lying in the witness box, over the misidentified print.

-It took 14 years, several BBC documentaries and two public enquiries to establish that Shirley had communicated the truth all along.
+It took 14 years, several BBC documentaries and two public inquiries to establish that Shirley had communicated the truth all along.

 She eventually received apologies from the highest serving police officer, law office and the Justice Secretary over the mistake.